 - Making decisions about whether you want to appoint a health care agent and/or complete an advance directive.

-- Communicating your wishes and sharing any documents with your family, friends, clergy, other advisors and physician and other health care professionals.
+- Communicating your wishes and sharing any documents with your family, friends, faith leaders, other advisors, and physicians and other health care professionals.

-Wisconsin has had champions for advance care planning, hospice and palliative care for years.
-The Society’s Council on Ethics recognized, however, that advance care planning still is not the norm for physicians, patients and their families, and looked for ways to meet the enormous need for improvement.
-After viewing the documentary Consider the Conversation and learning of the Twin Cities model, the Council and the Society’s Board of Directors agreed such an effort is crucial to the health of the people of Wisconsin.
-In 2012, the House of Delegates formalized its support for the Society to take a lead role in the development and implementation of a statewide advance care planning initiative.5.
-What is the Wisconsin Medical Society (Society) asking health care systems to do?
+Wisconsin has been a champion for advance care planning, hospice and palliative care for years.
+The Society’s Council on Ethics recognized, however, that advance care planning still is not the norm for physicians, individuals and their families, and looked for ways to meet the enormous need for improvement.
+After viewing the documentary Consider the Conversation and learning of the Honoring Choices Minnesota model, the Council and the Society’s Board of Directors agreed such an effort is crucial to the health of the people of Wisconsin.
+In 2012, the House of Delegates formalized its support for the Society to take a lead role in the development and implementation of a statewide advance care planning initiative.

-The Society is building collaboration around facilitating advance care planning conversations and honoring patients’ decisions throughout care.
-To participate in the project, health systems agree to:
+The Society is building collaboration around facilitating advance care planning conversations and honoring individuals’ decisions throughout care.
+To participate in the initiative, health care organizations agree to:

-- A common emphasis on improving the conversation across health systems and communities throughout Wisconsin.
+- Emphasize improving the conversation across health care systems and communities throughout Wisconsin.

-- A common advance directive form and other informational materials.
+- Utilize a common advance directive document and other informational materials.

-- Train staff in the Respecting Choices® First Steps® program.
+- Train staff in the Respecting Choices® First Steps® approach.